schijioke23/embed-api/README.md

 ##### EdgePlayer

 The next gen player may also be returned from that request.
-See this [wiki](https://github.com/p-js/player/wiki/Enabling-EdgePlayer) for more information.

 EdgePlayer doesn't wrap Player Prime (the flash player) or an iframe (the legacy html5 player), but instead creates all the player components in the page with javascript/html/css.
 On browsers where HLS is not supported natively by the video element, a flash shim may be used to provide that support.
-More details in [p-js/player](https://github.com/p-js/player).